kellraym/03-mini-fullstack/README.md

 - [X] Add a dropdown selecter
 - [ ] Use drop down to organize inputs into containers
 - [ ] Seperate data into seperate pages OR a search function
+- [ ] Deleting a cheat from the list performs two identical fetch requests

 #### Styling Points